elotroalex/chiens/_texts/translation.md

 [90]({{site.baseurl}}/chiens/p090.html){:.pagetitle}

-- {:pr} not the station, the withdrawal which is the opposite of progress, the most existent being, the one which arises in opposition, the most necessary being, the opposite of expansion, of propensity, of the contagion, croc-leg, croc-leg
+- {:.pr} not the station, the withdrawal which is the opposite of progress, the most existent being, the one which arises in opposition, the most necessary being, the opposite of expansion, of propensity, of the contagion, croc-leg, croc-leg
 - the one who at a certain moment makes obsolete, obsolete
 - *(yapping)* veto, veto;
 - {:.pr} But I realize that my servant finally wakes to profit from my gracious explanations, from my philanthropic exclamations, to yawn a mouthful of air.